LIHI Certificate #35B - Oswego River Project, New York

 - ½ inch thick steel bar trashracks with 1-inch spacing; and

 - A concrete and brick powerhouse containing five vertical Francis turbine-generator units with a combined installed capacity of 8.0 MW.

 - Varick: The Varick dam is the last dam on the Oswego River before its confluence with Lake Ontario.
 The dam was originally built in 1926.
 It is located within the city of Oswego, so the lands around the project are relatively heavily developed.
 The 730-foot-long, 13-foot-high masonry gravity dam contains curved, straight, and gated sections and is topped with a series of stepped flashboards ranging in height from 10 inches to 36 inches.
 The impoundment has a surface area of 32 acres.
 The bypass reach is approximately 1,940 feet-long.
 Other project works include:

 - A 189 foot-long, 26-foot-high, 28-foot-wide intake structure with 24 steel gates;

 - A 950-foot-long, 150-footwide, 18-foot-deep forebay;

-- 3/8 inch thick steel bar trashracks equipped with 1-inch openings;
+- 3/8 inch thick steel bar trashracks with 1-inch spacing;

-- A concrete and brick powerhouse containing four are fixed-blade propeller turbines with a combined installed capacity of 8.8 MW and a combined hydraulic capacity of 5,600 cfs, and appurtenant facilities.
+- A concrete and brick powerhouse containing four are fixed-blade propeller turbines with a combined installed capacity of 8.8 MW.

 June 4, 2018 – The 30-day appeal window for the preliminary certification decision of the Oswego River Hydroelectric Project closed on May 31, 2018 with no appeals to the decision received.
 The decision is therefore final and the Oswego River Hydroelectric Project is recertified for a term from December 7, 2017 through December 6, 2022.